syntaxval/tic-tac-twist/README.md

 ## prerequisites

-`node` v.10 or higher
+`Node.js®` v.10 or higher

 ## installation

-In order to play the game all required dependencies need to be installed with:
+In order to play the game, navigate to the root directory and install all required dependencies with:

 `npm install`